mzisa/salesforce-org-manager/README.md

 ![Readme](https://user-images.githubusercontent.com/49475604/56508198-e57dd300-6523-11e9-96f8-6c9f91578f34.png)

 Get to the [Getting Started](https://github.com/mzisa/salesforce-org-manager/wiki/01-Getting-started) page to find out!
+If you dit not configure VSCODE as IDE for Salesforce have a look to this [tutorial](https://github.com/mzisa/salesforce-org-manager/wiki/00-Setup-your-IDE-for-VSCODE)

 ## Contribute
 Please do contribute!
 Issues and pull requests are welcome.